Austin metro

 Architectural asphalt shingles in Austin typically reach 20–25 years before a hail event totals them, meaningfully shorter than the 25–35 you'd see in a low-hail climate.
 Class 4 shingles extend that to 25–35 effective.
 Standing-seam metal commonly reaches 50+ years.

-Typical match time is under 60 seconds.
-First contractor contact is within one business day; for emergency tarp service after a hailstorm, we route to same-day-availability pros first.
+Typical connect time is under 60 seconds.
+First contractor contact is by live phone transfer when an agent is on call, or callback as fast as an hour.
+For emergency tarp service after a hailstorm, we route to rapid-availability pros first.

 Neighborhoods served